kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `bodyText`: If this value is non-empty, the endpoint will not be marked as available until this value is returned (e.g. `Hello World`).
 If this value is emptystring, no body text comparison will be done.

 ### getServices() -\> Set\<ServiceID\> serviceIDs
-Gets the IDs of the current services in the test network
+Gets the IDs of the current services in the enclave.

 **Returns**